-\begin{example} Fix a quadratic extension $k'/k$ and a Kodaira-N\'eron type $\cK$ over $k'$.
+\begin{example} Fix a quadratic extension $k'/k$ and a Kodaira symbol $\cK$ over $k'$.
 We construct examples of $C$ such that $\cC_k$ has non-split type $[\cK-\cK-m]$.

-Let $K'/K$ be an unramified quadratic extension with residue field $k'$, let $E'$ be an elliptic curve over $K'$ whose Kodaira-N\'eron symbol is $\cK$.
+Let $K'/K$ be an unramified quadratic extension with residue field $k'$, let $E'$ be an elliptic curve over $K'$ whose Kodaira symbol is $\cK$.
 If $\cK=I_0$, we will suppose that the good reduction of $E'$ has a non-trivial $2$-torsion point, which is always possible.
 Let

 be an equation of the minimal Weierstrass model $\mathcal E'$ of $E'$.
 By a change of variables one can suppose that $\pi \mid \alpha_3$.